 When you use the mileage deduction, you can still deduct parking fees and tolls you incur while using your car or truck for business as well as the business percentage of any auto loan interest and personal property taxes you pay on your car.
 However, you cannot deduct actual expenses like gas, oil, insurance, taxes, vehicle maintenance, and other expenses.
 The IRS considers those expenses to be covered in the mileage allowance.

 How Do You Maintain Records for the Standard Mileage Method?

 Although you don’t need to log your odometer reading for each trip, you do need to record your vehicle odometer reading at the beginning of the year and the end of the year.
 Then, each time you use your car or truck to travel for your business, you should record how many miles you traveled, where you went, and the purpose of the trip.
 The IRS expects you to keep good records of the miles you travel for business in your vehicle.
-You can track it the old-fashioned way – in a mileage notebook you keep in your car – or you can use one of the many smartphone apps, like (free), (free), (IOS only – free or $3.99 for Pro), ($5.99/month or $59.99 annually), or (free to $25/year).
+You can track it the old-fashioned way – in a mileage notebook you keep in your car – or you can use ZenBusiness Money Pro to record your mileage and calculate the amount of the mileage deduction.
+There are also various standalone smartphone apps to record mileage.
 The important thing is that you have documented records for each time you use your vehicle for business.

 What Is the Actual Expenses Method?